Cyprus VAT

 If services are rendered on an ongoing basis and payments are received regularly or from time to time, there is a tax point at a time.

-19. Cyprus VAT groups
+20. Cyprus VAT groups

 Cyprus VAT group is possible where financial links exist between taxable persons.
 Only taxable legal persons incorporated in Cyprus may be part of a VAT Group.
 All taxable person’s VAT numbers are canceled and the group obtains a new common VAT number under the representative member’s name.

-20. VAT treatment of vouchers
+21. VAT treatment of vouchers

-A voucher is an instrument (whether in physical or in electronic form) that contains an obligation to accept it as consideration, or partial consideration, for a supply of goods or services.
+A voucher is an instrument (whether in physical or electronic form) that contains an obligation to accept it as consideration, or partial consideration, for a supply of goods or services.
 It does not include discount vouchers, an instrument functioning as a ticket, or postage stamps.

 For “single-purpose” vouchers the VAT is due on the underlying goods and services at the time of issue of the voucher.